keonroohparvar/ContinuerPipeline/README.md

 └── continuer_pipeline.py  # The main file that contains the pipeline implementation
 ```

-My Thesis document describes how this tehcnology works in depth, but at a high level, the Continuer Pipeline simply takes in a waveform and predicts what the next 5-second chunk will sound like.
-It does this using a novel Latent Diffusion model architecture, and ultimately converts all the waveforms to spectrograms to handle this problem in the image space.
+My thesis document describes how this technology works in depth, but at a high level, the Continuer Pipeline simply takes in a waveform and predicts what the next 5-second chunk will sound like.
+It does this using a novel Latent Diffusion model architecture, and internally converts all waveforms to spectrograms to handle this problem in the image space.